 Once harvested, the turf is transported back to our yard in Aughton.
 Here the team has a list of orders which they carefully stack onto pallets and shrink wrap so that they arrive at their destination safely.
-A complimentary bag of fertiliser is also added to each pallet of turf.
 A label is then stuck onto the pallets and our haulage company send in wagons to collect the pallets and the orders start making their way to our customers.
 The labels are scanned at various points as the order travels across the country, so we can keep an eye on where our orders are up to.

 The office team are based on the farm in Aughton and are available on the phone and through our online support facility to help with any customer questions and queries you may have.
 They work closely with our haulage companies arranging for all our orders to be dispatched and delivered efficiently.
-We also have local landscapers popping in throughout the day to collect turf from the yard.
-We have a busy marketing team upstairs who are constantly working to improve our website, to make it user friendly for customers and provide all the information you need to get your new lawn off to the best start, including handy how to video guides.
+We also have local landscapers popping in throughout the day to collect turf from the yard, with the general public also welcome to collect.
+We have a busy marketing team upstairs who are constantly working to improve our website, to make it user friendly for customers and provide all the information you need to get your new lawn off to the best start, including our handy how to video guides.

 A Look Back